s-kust/python-backtesting-template/README.md

 # python-backtesting-template
 Trading strategy template that uses Python `backtesting` library.
 It lets you focus on improving your price forecasts and reduces the time and effort spent on auxiliary tasks.

+**WARNING!
+This repository is currently being actively developed.
+The README.md doc is partly out of date.
+I will update it later.**

 # Understanding the Benefits of This Repo

 Just like with the original Python `backtesting` package, you can obtain and use `stats`, `trades`, and interactive charts in HTML files.
 In addition, this repository solves many problems that the `backtesting` library does not solve.